stevermeister/ngx-cookie-service/README.md

 </p>

-Angular 12 IVY Ready service for cookies.
+Angular service to read, set and delete browser cookies.
 Originally based on the [ng2-cookies](https://www.npmjs.com/package/ng2-cookies) library.
-For versions < 9.x.x, please use 2.3.0 version of library.

 The experienced team behind [Studytube](https://www.studytube.nl/) will take care of our cookie service from now on.

 # Installation